 “A wu m Zukora, Zukora na-aku egwu.”

-Exasperation wells up in your head.
+Exasperation and exhaustion twin in your head.
 But she doesn’t hang up.
 For the next ten seconds in which you say “Hello?” non-stop, she still doesn’t hang up.

 “Are you really Zukora?”
-There is calm in her voice now.
+There is still tension in her voice.

 “He used to talk about you.”